H2O Smart Humidifer 1.1 litre directions and set-up

 You can rapid charge anytime, as the rechargeable batteries are lithium-ion so they don't retain a memory, however to extend the life of rechargeable batteries, it's still recommended to fully discharge and fully charge each time.

-If you put your humidifier in to storage, rechargeable batteries should be fully charged and discharged about once a season / 4 times a year (every 3 months) to extend their lifetime.
+If you put your humidifier in to storage, store it with charge, not with an empty battery.
+Rechargeable batteries should be fully charged and discharged about once a season / 4 times a year (every 3 months) to extend their lifetime when stored for longer periods.

-If your humidifier works corded but not cordless, that's a sign you either need to charge for longer (all 4 blue lights should be solid) or your charging brick is too low voltage.
-Plug it in directly or find a higher voltage brick (like a lightning charger).
+If your humidifier works corded but not cordless, that's a sign you either need to charge for longer (all 4 blue lights should be solid) or your charging brick is too low wattage.

 Where can I buy the H2O Smart Humidifier?

 From Love That Leaf, that's me!
-Find them in the plant humidifiers category here while stocks last.
+Shop humidifiers here >

 Warning: Dumb things not to do